connectivecpp/periodic-timer/README.md

 test/periodic_timer_test -s
 ```

-The example can be built by adding `-D WAIT_QUEUE_BUILD_EXAMPLES:BOOL=ON` to the CMake configure / generate step.
+The example can be built by adding `-D PERIODIC_TIMER_BUILD_EXAMPLES:BOOL=ON` to the CMake configure / generate step.